macmowl/macmowl/README.md

 ## I'm a UI/UX designer and a web dev student
-- 🔭 I’m currently working on a MERN project
+- 🔭 I’m currently working on a Laravel project
-- 🌱 I’m currently learning React, NodeJS and NextJS
+- 🌱 I’m currently learning Laravel, PHP, React
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/him